 Consider fibreglass stairnosings.
 When holes are drilled and the stairnosings are screwed down and bolted, the tendency is for cracks to develop in the bolted area.
-And, the crack tends to spread with the pressure of steps over the stair nosings.
+And, the crack tends to spread with the pressure of steps over the anti slip stair nosings.
 (These can also fastened down with Wafer Teks screws which again tend to crack fibreglass stairnosings when undue torque is used.)
 Thus, the original intention of providing a sturdy safety product is negated when these eventually break down.

-When traditional safety yellow stair nosings (made of gal steel) are installed, these easily get covered with muck, whereby they no longer serve the purpose as they are no longer visible and they have the abrasive anti-slip material covered and filled with debri and dirt, thereby rendering them ineffective.
+When traditional safety yellow anti slip stair nosings (made of gal steel) are installed, these easily get covered with muck, whereby they no longer serve the purpose as they are no longer visible and they have the abrasive anti-slip material covered and filled with debri and dirt, thereby rendering them ineffective.

 Also, as these normally are made of galvanised steel, they tend to corrode from the edge in, see photo, which means removal and replacement.
-Let’s not forget that traditional stair nosings also are more expensive and difficult to install.
+Let’s not forget that traditional anti slip stair nosings also are more expensive and difficult to install.

 With U-Tred stair nosings, we’re talking a matter of seconds compared to 5 – 6 minutes each of labour time to install one traditional nosing on one steel grate step.